Self build insurance is essential!

 Although you will be trying to eliminate as many of these risks as possible with safety and security measures, there is always the chance something can go wrong.

-If you look at the financial implications of something going wrong, the insurance costs begin to look quite reasonable.
+When you look at the financial implications of something going wrong, insurance costs start to look quite reasonable.

 Not only are you to protecting yourself but your lender will also want to see evidence of adequate insurance before they will release funds.
 There is even a legal requirement for some types of cover.